I. “Are You An OutKast?”

 As I mentioned in the opening section, much of the South’s lyrical content in the early '90s consisted of either Afrocentrism or “jump, jump.”
 No one had yet painted a vivid word picture of the South until OutKast named their album Southernplayalisticadillacmuzik.
 This was to be a celebration of Southern culture, the players, the ‘70s Cadillacs, and of course, funky music.

-Big Boi and Dre popularized southern-fried phrases like “Ain’t no thang like a chicken wing” and paid homage to Southern cuisine: “Catfish and grits is how my flow flows.”
+Big Boi and Dre popularized southern-fried phrases like “Ain’t no thang but a chicken wing” and paid homage to Southern cuisine: “Catfish and grits is how my flow flows.”
 They were dead-set on spreading the story of the South, and daring America on the title track to “copy my slang and bite my shit, but don’t try gaffling me / ‘Cause sleeping, you’ll get served with some southern hospitality.”

 For those readers only familiar with OutKast’s later, more radio-friendly output, you might be surprised to learn their debut featured a good amount of bravado and violence.